yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ### :heavy_exclamation_mark: Application notes

- Freshly released boards with special features are only fully supported by the ESP32 development framework after being added to the official ESP32 board list!
+Freshly released boards with special features (e.g. more Flash, additional PSRAM, exotic display) are only fully supported by the ESP32 development framework after being added to the official ESP32 board list!

 Sometimes this takes weeks/month or (rarely) does not happen at all.
-If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list which is similar in features to your new board.
+If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list which is similar in features to your new board (e.g. set _board = esp32-s3-devkitc-1_ in platformio.ini for LILYGO's brand new ESP32-S3-1.9inch-Display-DevBoard).

- Just an example:
- At the time of this writing Lilygo's new ESP32-S3-1.9inch-Display-DevBoard with 16MB Flash & 8MB PSRAM has not yet been added to the ESP32-framework's (v2.0.5) boardlist.
- Setting _board = esp32-s3-devkitc-1_ in platformio.ini will allow you to start developing though.
-However, in this case you might not be able to access all Flash or other features and (very annoyingly) build logs report incorrect Flash/PSRAM sizes when in fact the board has 16MB Flash & 8MB PSRAM.
-For this case examples like [Test-ESP32-S3-1.9inch_RAM-PSRAM](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard_(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) will tell you the true sizes.
+However, in this case you might not be able to access all Flash or other features and build logs very annoyingly report incorrect Flash/PSRAM sizes.
+Examples like [Test-ESP32-S3-1.9inch_RAM-PSRAM](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard_(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) will tell you the true sizes though.
 Have a look at files _Build.log_ & _Serial_Output.log_ in the examples project directory to see the above mentioned discrepancies.

 ### :zap: Useful settings in platformio.ini